 Every child deserves a healthy start in life.
 Thanks to people like you, Save the Children continues to be at the forefront of global efforts to end preventable child deaths, with a focus on maternal, newborn and child health and nutrition, alleviating hunger, and preventing and treating HIV and AIDS.
-Our latest annual report shows, we directly reached over 33 million children through our global health programs.
+Our latest annual report shows, we directly reached 28 million children through our global health programs.
 Read our latest announcement.

 Every day, children are benefitting from high-impact health programs that save lives.
 LEARN MORE

 - Global: Save the Children a Core Partner on $311 Nutrition Award from USAID LEARN MORE

 - Bangladesh: Save the Children Wins $49.5 Million USAID Grant to Support the Government to Significantly Reduce Maternal and Newborn Deaths LEARN MORE

 - Tanzania: Save the Children Wins $19.7 Million USAID Multi-Sectoral Nutrition Award to Improve the Nutritional Status of Women, Children and Adolescents LEARN MORE

 - Global: Save the Children Receives Global Award from USAID-OFDA for Major Disease Outbreak Readiness LEARN MORE

 Nearly 5.6 million children die each year due to preventable and treatable causes, including 1 million babies who die on the day they are born.
 What's more, child malnutrition often leads to a lifetime of poor health and even death.
 More than 150 million children in developing countries are stunted.
 That's why we are committed to providing effective health programs that save children's lives and ensure they grow up healthy.